openactive/OpenActive.Server.NET/README.md

 This .NET implementation of the Open Booking SDK provides components that aid the implementation of the OpenActive Open Booking API.

+Further documentation, including a step-by-step tutorial, can be found at https://tutorials.openactive.io/open-booking-sdk/.

 ## Library structure

 The entire library system is designed to be modular: